Bonanashelby/data_structures/README.md

 #Drove TDD by writing tests before implementing the graph.
 Discovered we had to make changes to the tests as we pivoted our approach to various methods.
 #All tests pass.

+#Graph Traversal Branch
+#Implement a breadth_first and depth_first traversal for our graph data structure.
+#All tests pass, the stack and the queue were instrumental in making the traversals work.